OW-Rep: Open World Object Detection with Instance Representation Learning: Methods

 \subsection{Unknown Box Refine Module}

-\textit{PROB} learns to localize objects using only the bounding box labels of known objects, which makes it challenging to accurately localize the bounding box of unknown objects.
-These inaccurate bounding boxes also negatively influence the feature learning methods of instance-wise embeddings, as they employ the predicted proposals during the learning process~\cite{wu2022uc,zheng2022towards}.
-The learning of meaningful features is further impeded by numerous false positive proposals.
-A more precise bounding box of unknown objects should be obtained to improve detection accuracy and feature learning.
+The unavailability of bounding box annotations for unknown objects poses a significant challenge for accurate localization in open-world object detection.
+Inaccurate boxes and numerous false positives further hinder methods that learn instance-wise embeddings, as these methods heavily rely on predicted proposals.
+To enhance both detection accuracy and feature quality, improving the localization of unknown objects is essential.

-We employ SAM's high-quality semantic masks to supervise the regression of unknown objects and obtain accurate boxes~\cite{kirillov2023segment}.
-Given an input image $I$, each pseudo-unknown box $\mathbf{b}_{\text{u},i}$ is used as a prompt for SAM to generate a refined unknown box $\mathbf{b}_{\text{u},i}^\text{SAM}$.
-Only the refined boxes that have an Intersection over Union~(IoU) above a certain threshold $\kappa$ with pseudo-unknown boxes are used for training, to remove false positive proposals and retain only accurate unknown boxes.
-The regression head is then trained using these refined boxes as the ground truth, with unknown regression loss calculated as follows:
+We employ SAM's high-quality instance masks~\cite{kirillov2023segment} to supervise the localization of unknown objects and obtain accurate bounding boxes.
+Given an input image $I$, we select the top-$k$ proposals with the highest objectness scores, excluding those classified as known objects.
+The bounding boxes of these proposals, $\mathbf{B}_{u}=\{\mathbf{b}_{\text{u},i}\}_{i=1}^{k}$, serve as prompts for SAM to generate refined unknown boxes, $\mathbf{b}_{\text{u},i}^\text{SAM}$.
+To filter out false positives, only refined boxes with an Intersection over Union~(IoU) above a threshold $\kappa$ with their corresponding original boxes are retained.
+The regression head is then trained using these refined boxes as ground truth, and the unknown regression loss calculated as follows:

-where $U$ is the set of indices corresponding to pseudo-unknowns with highly overlapping refined boxes, and GIoU denotes the Generalized Intersection over Union~\cite{rezatofighi2019generalized}.
+where $U$ denotes the set of indices corresponding to the retained boxes with sufficiently high overlap, and GIoU represents the Generalized Intersection over Union~\cite{rezatofighi2019generalized}.